Why Study Ecumenism Today? (Dr. Larry Golemon, Certificate Director)

-Ecumenism is the witness to Church unity and the work toward its greater realization–through theological dialogue, liturgical renewal, and collaboration in ministry and public issues.
-After the heyday of ecumenism with Vatican II and the founding of thousands of Councils of Churches, the cultures of competition and secularism pressured many Christian communities to retreat in survival and self-protection, at the expense of inter-denominational partnership and hope.
-The question today is, “is this winter of ecumenism over, and a new springtime beginning?”
+Ecumenism is the witness to Christian unity and the work toward its greater realization–through theological dialogue, liturgical renewal, and collaboration in ministry and public issues.
+After the heyday of ecumenism with founding of the World Council of Churches, Vatican II and the formation of hundreds of national Councils of Churches, the cultures of competition and secularism pressured many Christian denominations to retreat from ecumenism into survival mode.
+The question today is, “is this winter of ecumenism over, and has a new springtime beginning?”
 Many in the Consortium believe so, as they point to new forms of collaboration and dialogue–including faith-based social ministries, the renewal of Mission among and between churches, the multi-traditioned nature of emergent churches, and greater dialogue between Catholics and Evangelicals.
 While the historic forms of ecumenical work continue, new patterns are on the rise.

 The Purposes of this Certificate are (a) to give students a deeper ecumenical knowledge; (b) to enable students to assume positions of ecumenical leadership in their local communities; and (c) to provide a foundation for the future study of ecumenism.